kevinrodbe/library/content/02-resources-and-get.md

 resource :session
 ```

-which would generate a different set of actions:
+which generates a different set of actions:

 ```
 $ rake routes